fyra-jamil/PacMenExercise/README.md

  1) Download the files into local environment.
  2) Run the index.html in selected browser.

+## Roadmap of Future Improvements

+It can be improve by adjusting the source code to allow people to control the PacMen's movement.

 ## License
 This code is licensed by MIT.